lfn3/undertaker-junit/README.md

 [760405255]

 The seed that generated the initial case was 8006585014295842258.
-If you want to rerun this particular failing case, you can add this seed to the test.
+To rerun this particular failing case you can add an annotation to the test:

-If you're using Clojure, you can add :seed to this test's options map:
-(defprop testIntsAreEven {:seed 8006585014295842258} ...)

-If you're using Java and jUnit, you can add an annotation to the test:
 @Test
-@net.lfn3.undertaker.undertaker.junit.Seed(8006585014295842258)
+@net.lfn3.undertaker.undertaker.junit.Seed(8006649660925287978)
-public void testIntsAreEven() { ... }
+public void canFailWithNiceishMessageWhenUsingAGenerator() { ... }
 ```

 The messages produced by Undertaker are fairly verbose, and you might see some unusual stuff in the simplest and initial